STRHercules/VSCharBundle/README.md

-# This bundle contains all of my custom characters for Vampire Survivors.
+# This bundle contains all of my custom content for Vampire Survivors.

-### All characters are unique additions, do not replace or reskin anything.
+### Everything included are unique additions, do not replace or reskin anything.

-## This mod will install all of my custom characters and custom weapons and passive;
+## This mod will install all of my custom characters,weapons, map and sounds;

 # Weapons